bergsalex/roux-cs5500-haploqa/docs/SoftwareRequirementsSpecification.md

 ## Introduction
 ### Purpose
-Provide capability for interpretation of genotype calls from the Mouse Universal Genotyping array platforms.
+This project intends to provide capability for interpretation of genotype calls from the Mouse Universal Genotyping array platforms by building a web application that utilizes a programming interface to be provided by the client.
-  - Lay the Software Engineering Groundwork for the project to rebuild HaploQA
-  - Deliver a modularized visualization
-  - Deliver a frontend application that utilizes the modularized visualization

 ### Conventions
+- WebApp - An application that runs through a web browser
+- Module - An application component that can be used within other applications
+- FR - Functional Requirement
+- NFR - Nonfunctional Requirement

 ### Intended Audience
+This document is intended for all clients, users and developers on the HaploQA project.

 ### Overall Description
 > HaploQA is a software platform that provides interpretation of genotype calls from the Mouse
 > Universal Genotyping array platforms (including Mega-/Giga- MUGA) that are available from Neogen